Davej66/dfg/README.md

 The google map used in the contact us section does locate the gym's location correctly because I have used the map from the previous business's map and when launhed in a new paged gives this not dissolved business details.
 This is not ideal and going forward a new google map unique to the gym will be generated from the google map application.

+The dowload of the gym's classes timetable in a pdf format worked correctly in GitPod but once deployed a 404 is displayed in the new page, it was identified that

 ## Deployment